nalmadi/nalmadi.github.io/_posts/2023-09-14-student-interview-Nick.md

 **Naser: What tips would you give students interested in joining a large tech company in the future?
 You can mention any details that you like, including websites and other resources.**

-Grind75.
+- Grind75.
-Do your dynamic programming.
+- Do your dynamic programming.
-Don't worry about anything harder than Leetcode Mediums.
+- Don't worry about anything harder than Leetcode Mediums.
-Make your resume look great.
+- Make your resume look great.
 Talk to CP.
 He pretty much got me my job at Amazon.
-Don't give up.
+- Don't give up.
-Since you read through this and picked up my knowledge, I'll share with you my total compensation.
+- Since you read through this and picked up my knowledge, I'll share with you my total compensation.
 I am very pro-salary transparency.
 My base is $148,600, my signing bonus is $46,100, and my stock grant is about $6,100 in AMZN stock (it'll vest in a year).
 You can add up the numbers.
 The state of California and Uncle Sam take away about 40% of it.
 It's the California life.

 I hope this interview didn't have any typos in it!

-Feel free to reach out to me at peterson.nicholas.0719@gmail.com!
+Feel free to reach out to me at peterson.nicholas.0719 at gmail.com!